How to choose an online community platform (in 2025)

 Best for: Businesses and smaller communities.

-The best examples of these tools are Slack and Discord.
-They offer free and paid plans and are popular across businesses and community groups.
-Both offer integrations to content tools like Google Drive and YouTube and member management tools.
-They don’t offer branding options beyond colors and logos, which can be limiting for many community builders looking to build a strong brand.
-Slack can also get quite expensive once you grow your community with their pay per member pricing.
+👉🏼 However, they don’t offer branding options beyond colors and logos, which can be limiting for many community builders looking to build a strong brand.
+Slack can also get quite expensive once you grow your community with their pay-per-member pricing.

-6. Education and learning tools
+6. Education and learning platforms

 Best for: Learning-based communities.